 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 It’s snowing up north.
 In fact, as of last night, Florida was the only state in the lower 48 that did not have snow.
 That’s a big white blanket.
-Heaters are cranked, cars are stuck; flights are canceled, people are stuck.
+Heaters are cranked, cars are buried, flights are canceled, people are stuck.
 The cold seems relentless when you’re in the middle of it.
-Or buried under it.

 It’s been cold here in Florida, too.
-Although nothing like Massachusetts, or even, currently, Georgia.
+Although nothing like Massachusetts, or Chicago.

 But the other day, I received a delicate and beautiful reminder that new life presses through the harshest of conditions.

 Isn’t this beautiful?
 Looks like a post card.
 My sister’s former home.

 Winter is simply cold, wherever you are.
 And during the thermal underwear, fuzzy mitten, see-your-breath, chamomile tea, bronchitis, dry skin, humidifier, windshield scraping, slippery roads, dead grass phase…it’s sometimes hard to remember that spring will roll around again.

 We had t-shirts on our plants for a week.
 I kept a cashmere scarf around my neck in the house, and I baked a lot to keep the oven on.

 My husband went outside to remove the t-shirts from the shrubbery.

 I actually caught my breath and said, “Awwwww…”

 It was such a sweet sight.
 This baby rose with paper-thin, velvet petals.